STGCodeChallenges/Q4-2015/README.md

 # Q4-2015 Challenge 01
-The code challenges for the 4th quarter of 2015
+The first code challenge for the 4th quarter of 2015